VortrexFTW/v-essentials/README.md

 ### v-deathmessages
 Shows messages when a player dies, with killer name.

-### v-events
-Adds custom scripting events for things that GTAC doesn't have built-in.
-These events can be used in any other resource with any language [exactly like the built-in events](https://wiki.gtaconnected.com/HowTo/Events).
-Some events that pertain to an element (ped, vehicle, etc) are bindable to that element to be used with bindEventHandler, but this is optional.
-You can use addEventHandler too.

 ### v-extracontent
 Makes it easy to add and use custom content on your server.
 Images audio files, fonts, DFF models, TXD textures, COL collisions, excluded snow models, removed building/world models, rendering images in the 3D game world, spawning server objects (both grouped and ungrouped) and moving gates/doors.

+### v-fixes
+Adds custom scripting events and workarounds for things that GTAC doesn't have built-in.
+The events can be used in any other resource with any language [exactly like the built-in events](https://wiki.gtaconnected.com/HowTo/Events).
+Some events that pertain to an element (ped, vehicle, etc) are bindable to that element to be used with bindEventHandler, but this is optional.
+You can use addEventHandler too.
+Also adds syncing some element properties that GTAC doesn't sync by default.
+See the resource's README for more info.

 ### v-help
 Shows commands and info for all the resources here that the server is running.
 Detects which resources are running and only shows commands for those.